CategoriesClothingDaily Living and PastimesMaterial CultureRe-enactment

 hnefatafl board with a mix of similar pieces but in different materials - glass, copper-alloy and lead.

 The Ballinderry board found in Ballinderry, Co.
 Westmeath, Ireland in 1932, supports this.
 It was found broken in two parts 8ft apart and has been dated to the 10th century.
 What is interesting about this board is that it is built with the intention to be travelled with.
-It is a pegged board so the pieces stay in place when played on a rocking boat or carriage.
+It is a pegged board so the pieces stay in place when played on a rocking boat or wagon.
 It also has two decorated projecting heads, one human one animal that can be used as handles on unstable terrain.
 Both fidcheall and brandubh are listed in Irish laws of the 7th and 8th centuries.

 Gaming board found in at Ballinderry, Ireland